kyouryuukunn/renpy-ActionEditor3/README.md

     OffsetMatrix
     RotateMatrix
  * ActionEditor Can't get colormatrix property.
+ * The behavior of functions for function property isn't same as ATL.
+   There are some different points.
+  1. inherited_<property> have no value.
+  2. Setting properties have no affect when it is called next time.
+  3. The return value from it have no affect.
+   You should note it isn't always called in time.
  * Skipping animations may not work when those include the tags which are already shown and have loop animations.
+   When using functions other than camera_blur, these may cause malfunction after skip.

  How to add desired properties to the editor.
  Add the names of the properties you want to add to props_set, sort_order_list and transform_props or camera_props in ActionEditor_config.rpy.
-If the type of the property you want to add is int or float, add it to force_float, force_wide_range, or force_plus as needed. if it is a boolean value, add it to boolean_props.
+If the type of the property you want to add is int or float, also add it to force_float, force_wide_range, or force_plus as needed. if it is a boolean value, add it to boolean_props.
 If it is not one of those, add it to any_props where any type can be entered.
 Please note that error checking is not available when using this function, so please be careful about the order of input.

- For tuples and other properties with multiple values, you can use props_groups where key is the property name and value is tuple of each element name, so that they can be edited individually.
-Also set generate_groups_clipboard and generate_groups_value to combine individual values into one.
+ For tuples, you can use props_groups where key is the property name and value is tuple of each element name, so that they can be edited individually.
+Also set generate_groups_clipboard and generate_groups_value to combine individual values into one. example:
+    props_groups = {
+        "alignaround":["xalignaround", "yalignaround"],
+        "matrixtransform":["rotateX", "rotateY", "rotateZ", "offsetX", "offsetY", "offsetZ"],
+        "matrixanchor":["matrixanchorX", "matrixanchorY"],
+        "matrixcolor":["invert", "contrast", "saturate", "bright", "hue"],
+        "crop":["cropX", "cropY", "cropW", "cropH"],
+        "focusing":["focusing", "dof"],
+    }

+    def generate_matrixtransform_value(rotateX, rotateY, rotateZ, offsetX, offsetY, offsetZ): return Matrix.offset(offsetX, offsetY, offsetZ)*Matrix.rotate(rotateX, rotateY, rotateZ)
+    generate_groups_value["matrixtransform"] = generate_matrixtransform_value

+    def generate_matrixtransform_clipboard(rotateX, rotateY, rotateZ, offsetX, offsetY, offsetZ): v = "OffsetMatrix(%s, %s, %s)*RotateMatrix(%s, %s, %s)" return v % (offsetX, offsetY, offsetZ, rotateX, rotateY, rotateZ) generate_groups_clipboard["matrixtransform"] = generate_matrixtransform_clipboard

+ Exclusive proparties like tile and pan should be set in exclusive. example:
+    exclusive = (
+            ({"xpos", "ypos"}, {"xalignaround", "yalignaround", "radius", "angle"}),
+            ({"xtile", "ytile"}, {"xpan", "ypan"}),
+        )

  Image Viewer
 ================